swagger-model-validator/swagger-model-validator/readme.md

 This package provides a module to do just that.

 ### Limitations
-This edition of the swagger-model-validator will not validate models that contain other models via the $ref keyword.
-It will also not validate arrays.
+This edition of the swagger-model-validator will not validate models referenced in a model by the $ref keyword.
+It will also not validate arrays (either arrays of objects or strings, integers, etc...)

 It currently treats int32 and int64 the same.
 It currently treats float and decimal the same.